Hill Top and Caldwell

 An ongoing priority for the Hill Top and Caldwell partnership was to deliver and support affordable, local activities to engage the community and bring people together across the different neighbourhoods.
 Big Local funding was allocated to community grants and commissioning, for groups and organisations to deliver varied activities, helping build community spirit, increase availability, and build capacity among local organisations.

-Partnership members were also supported to deliver affordable activities themselves, like Family Fun Days, coach trips, outdoor cinemas, and seasonal events.
+Events and activities included coffee mornings, fun days, coach trips, outdoor cinemas, and seasonal events.
 These were well attended and partnership members felt they helped build a sense of community, potentially improving wellbeing through social interaction.

 Responding to crisis and urgent need